le0daniel/typescript-schema/README.md

 ### Enum

 An Enum type expects the input to be the Enum instance or a string with the name of the enum.
+In serialization mode, the Enum name is outputted (`Enum::CASE->name`).

 ```php
 use TypescriptSchema\Definition\Schema;